Table Time

 To grow skills, do this craft while you read the 3 little pigs book and make the houses as you read.

-Activity: Lets make a House!
+Floortime Play Activity: Lets Make a House!

 Materials:

-Legos/blocks and pig figurines (make or buy pig animals)
+Legos/blocks and pig figurines (make or buy pig animals).

 Skill Check

 The goal of this activity to promote engagement, functional play and/or pretend play.
-Sit on the floor and build houses out of legos or blocks
+Sit on the floor and build houses out of legos or blocks.

 Growing My Skills